 There's a third market in the old city called Shuk Al-Abiad, known as the white market because it's built from white limestone.

-If you continue along the road from the main market, you will get to the fishing harbour.
+If you continue along the road from the main market, you get to the fishing harbor.
 From there you can walk along the sea wall promenade until you get to the lighthouse.